ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tyler Junior College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Tyler Junior College Tuition Waivers
+Does Tyler Junior College Offer Tuition Waivers?

-Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
+Schools sometimes waiver tuition for certain groups, to make attending more affordable.
 Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.
+Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

 Tyler Junior College has some full or partial tuition waivers available for: - Employees or Children of Employees